microsoft/vscode-docs/docs/python/debugging.md

     > **Tip**: setting a single breakpoint on the statement immediately following the `ptvsd.wait_for_attach()` line may not work.
 Set at least one other breakpoint on another statement.

 1. Local computer: start the VS Code debugger using the modified **Python Attach** configuration.
-VS Code should stop on your locally-set breakpoints, allowing you to step through the code, examine variables, and perform all other debugging actions.
+VS Code should stop on your locally set breakpoints, allowing you to step through the code, examine variables, and perform all other debugging actions.
 Expressions that you enter in the **Debug Console** are run on the remote computer as well.

     Text output to stdout, as from `print` statements, appears on both computers.
 Other outputs, such as graphical plots from a package like matplotlib, however, appear only on the remote computer.